European tree frog: Distribution and habitat

-It has also been introduced to the United Kingdom, (although at least one British population, now thought to be extinct, may have been native), and it has been reintroduced to Latvia.
+In the United Kingdom, the species status is legally classed as non-native.
+It has been introduced, and now thought to be extinct.
+The species was almost certainly present in nature in small pockets of South East Britain during the Middle Ages to Early-Modern period; historical evidence suggests that the species could have perished due to climate change.
+It has been reintroduced to Latvia (Courland).

-European tree frogs can be found in marshlands, damp meadows, reed beds, parks, gardens, vineyards, orchards, stream banks, lakeshores, or humid or dry forests.
+European tree frogs can be found in marshlands, damp meadows, reed beds, parks, gardens, vineyards, orchards, stream banks, lake shores, or humid or dry forests.
 They tend to avoid dark or thick forests, and they are able to tolerate some periods of dryness; therefore, sometimes they are found in dry habitats.